 Dr. Kevin Tanner is an Associate Professor of History at Austin Peay State University where he teaches courses on Early American History.
 He has edited Faces of Valor: Volume IV and Volume V that honor the veterans of Montgomery County, TN for the Kiwanis Club of Clarksville.
 His research often focuses on religion, politics, and reform of the 18th and 19th centuries.
 He has written biographical sketches on reformers such as George Washington Gale and John Hiram Lathrop as well as the essay “The Wonderful Wizard of Oz: Religious Populism and Spiritual Capitalism.”

-Held on the fourth Tuesday of every month except December, the "Polk's America" lectures are free and open to the public.
-For additional information, call the Polk Home at (931) 388-2354.
+Held on the fourth Tuesday of every month except December, "Polk's America" is free and open to the public.
+Refreshments are served